JavDomGom/iserieslog2json/README.md

 {"headerQueryName": "QSECCD", "headerLibraryName": "QSYS", "headerFile": "QASYCDJ4", "headerLibrary": "QTEMP", "headerMember": "QASYCDJ4", "headerFormat": "QASYCDJ4", "headerDate": "14/04/20", "headerTime": "01:03:07", "typeInput": "CD", "mode": "C", "userProfile": "ADMSSRA1", "objectName": "CHKOBJ", "libraryName": "QSYS", "progCL": "E", "jobName": "RMTSYSTEM", "jobUser": "CNDINST", "jobNumber": "886460", "dateTime": "2020-10-28-23.59.57.624928", "commandLine": " CHKOBJ OBJ(CDUQ886459) OBJTYPE(*USRQ)", "fileName": "audit.log", "serverName": "jdghost"}
 {"headerQueryName": "QSECCD", "headerLibraryName": "QSYS", "headerFile": "QASYCDJ4", "headerLibrary": "QTEMP", "headerMember": "QASYCDJ4", "headerFormat": "QASYCDJ4", "headerDate": "14/04/20", "headerTime": "01:03:07", "typeInput": "CD", "mode": "C", "userProfile": "MDOWNER", "objectName": "DLYJOB", "libraryName": "QSYS", "progCL": "Y", "jobName": "MDPUSH1", "jobUser": "MDOWNER", "jobNumber": "674561", "dateTime": "2020-10-28-23.59.59.052944", "commandLine": " DLYJOB DLY(5)", "fileName": "audit.log", "serverName": "jdghost"}
 ```

+## Questions

+If you have questions, please email inquiries to <JavDomGom@protonmail.com>.

+If you don't understand the documentation, please tell us, so we can explain it
+better.
+The general idea is: if you need to ask for help, then something needs
+to be fixed so you (and others) don't need to ask for help.
+Asking questions
+helps us to know what needs to be documented, described, and/or fixed.